github/opensource.guide/getting-started/preparing.md

 You should reference your CONTRIBUTING file in your README.
 In your README, give your audience a quick overview of how contributions work, then link to the CONTRIBUTING file for more information.

-If you place your CONTRIBUTING file in the root directory, GitHub will automatically link to your file when a contributor creates an issue or opens a pull request.
+If you [place your CONTRIBUTING file in your project's repository](https://help.github.com/articles/setting-guidelines-for-repository-contributors/), GitHub will automatically link to your file when a contributor creates an issue or opens a pull request.

 ## Establishing a code of conduct